coloria-dev/coloria/articles/remarks-on-osa-ucs/ARTICLE.md

 ## The forward conversion

-The conversion from CIEXYZ-100 coordinates to OSA-UCS $Lgj$ coordinates is defined as follows:
+The conversion from CIEXYZ-100 coordinates to OSA-UCS $`Lgj`$ coordinates is defined as follows:

 - Compute $`x`$, $`y`$ coordinates via